wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Traffic Misdemeanors in Wisconsin?

-In Wisconsin, traffic violations that the court deems as misdemeanors are less consequential than traffic felony but more consequential than traffic infractions.
+In Wisconsin, traffic violations that the court deems as misdemeanors are less consequential than traffic felonies but more consequential than traffic infractions.
 Per Wis.
 Stat. § 939.51, there are three classes of misdemeanors in Wisconsin, including:

 • Class A misdemeanors: draw a fine of up to $10,000, up to 9 months in jail, or both.